davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/maine/maine.md

   - New Brunswick
   - New Hampshire
   - Quebec
-down the coast: New Hampshire
+down the atlantic coast: New Hampshire
 type: state
 tags:
   - state